wp-plugins/googlegraph/readme.txt

 * Moving Screenshots to assets folder
 = 0.2.2 =
-* Adding the banner for the Wordpress.org plug-in page
+* Adding the banner for the Wordpress.org plug-in page = 0.3 =
+* Verification of the support for WordPress 4.0

 == Upgrade Notice ==
 = 0.2 =
 Update to have correct version file
+= 0.3 =
+Update to have the latest version